Top 10 Tips for Traveling With a Medical Condition

 The last thing you want is to be turned away at the airport because you are unwell.
 But airlines have a right to refuse boarding if they suspect you may adversely affect the welfare or comfort of other passengers or if you are likely to need special medical attention or equipment during the flight.

 See your doctor a few weeks before you travel for a thorough medical check.
-Take out travel insurance, and don’t be afraid to postpone your trip if you are not 100 percent.
+Take out travel insurance, ensure your vaccinations are up-to-date well before you travel, and don’t be afraid to postpone your trip if you are not 100 percent.